Create Plugins

 1. Open your terminal (or Command Prompt on Windows).

-2. Navigate to the folder where you want to have a BeeGraphy Sandbox folder.
+2. Navigate to the folder where you want to create the BeeGraphy Sandbox directory.

-3. Run the following command to set the BeeGraphy registry as the npm registry for your project:
+3. Run the following command to install the BeeGraphy Sandbox and set the BeeGraphy registry as the npm registry for your project:

-5. This command sets the npm registry to the BeeGraphy registry and starts the BeeGraphy Sandbox.
+5. This command will set the npm registry to BeeGraphy’s and start installing the BeeGraphy Sandbox package.

-6. You will be prompted to install the @beegraphy/sandbox package, type “y” and Enter.
+6. When prompted to install the @beegraphy/sandbox package, type “y” and press Enter.

 7. The BeeGraphy Sandbox will prompt you to provide a name for your sandbox project.
 By default, it is named beegraphy-sandbox.
 You can choose to use the default name or enter a custom name for your project.